I am here in my home and I wanted to go through the Suspension Star Routine.

 Why do the Suspension Star Routine?

-I am going to go through a number of shoulder exercises that I do with the suspension trainer in order to work on shoulder health.
+I am going to go through several shoulder exercises that I do with the suspension trainer to work on shoulder health.

 When doing shoulder health exercises you want to challenge those stabilizing muscles, improve their activation, work on the endurance of those muscles and work on the strength of those muscles at different ranges of motion.